Prague is a city that is slightly similar to Budapest.

 Not too far from here is Karlovy Lazne, the 5 story nightclub, but we’ll get to that later in the night.

-Although the lower half is partially covered by surrounding buildings.
+Although the lower half is partly covered by surrounding buildings.

 The church was constructed in the 14th century.